 If you want to compare these weather conditions to what San Francisco is like the rest of the year, you can find that all in one place in the guide to typical San Francisco weather.

 What to Pack

 Be prepared for moderate temperatures and bring some rain gear just in case.
-For that, a hooded jacket is a better idea than an umbrella, which is hard to get around with and messy to carry.
+For that, a hooded jacket is a better idea.
+Umbrellas are hard to carry in a crowd and messy when you're not using them.